Royal Palm State Park

 Royal Palm State Park was Florida's first state park.
-It was located in Miami-Dade County, Florida and has become part of the Everglades National Park.
+It was located in Miami-Dade County, Florida, and has become part of the Everglades National Park.

 Island

 Paradise Key is located southwest of Homestead, Florida.
 It is a hammock in the Everglades surrounded by a slough that was first noted by a federal surveyor in 1847.
-The island included the largest stand of Royal Palms in the state, as well as orchids, ferns and other rare tropical plants.
+The island included the largest stand of royal palms (Roystonea regia) in the state, as well as orchids, ferns and other rare tropical plants.
 Royal Palm State Park was created to protect Paradise Key.

 History

-Beginning in the mid-1880's, development in Florida grew as Henry Flagler's Florida East Coast Railway was extended from Jacksonville to St. Augustine then to Palm Beach and Miami.
+Beginning in the mid-1880s, development in Florida grew as Henry Flagler's Florida East Coast Railway was extended from Jacksonville to St. Augustine then to Palm Beach and Miami.
 The efforts to drain the Everglades lacked an understanding of the geography and ecology of the Everglades.